HannahAurand/SpanishTrivia/README.txt

 The quiz is designed not to let the user click on multiple answers in one question, so that their score is not calculated incorrectly.

+Improvements/Code Review:

+1. Add more comments so others know what's going on without guessing
+2. Set userChoice functions into one loop somehow to make it DRY?
+3. Could I add the "endOfGame" function only once instead of twice in each if/else condition in the compare function?
+4. Store the answers in an array in the questions array so that you can randomize the answers?
+Can you randomize the answers without creating an array for all the answers and changing your whole code?
+Would using the array reduce the amount of variables you would have to save as your answers from the html
+5. Change var to let and const
+6. Change font links to https so they show up on github pages